 The government-operated Empresa Comercializadora de Alimentos (ALIMPORT) is the sole buying agency for U.S. agricultural products.
 ALIMPORT negotiates for client Cuban entities and handles all purchasing, documentation and logistics.
 Other Cuban agencies may import from non-U.S. sources, but in the case of the United States, ALIMPORT is the exclusive negotiating and procurement party.

 The Ministry of Agriculture is responsible for regulating imports of animals and animal products, as well as imports of plants and plant products.
-Live animals and animal product imports are subject to regulations of Decree 137 of 1993.
-Imports of live plants and plant products are subject to regulating imports of consumer-ready foods.
+Live animals and animal product imports are regulated by the Ministry's Institute of Veterinary Medicine (IMV) and are subject to regulations of Decree 137 of 1993.
+Imports of live plants and plant products are regulated by the National Center for Plant Health (CNSV) and are subject to regulations set forth in Resolution 366 of 1990 and Resolution 435 of 1994.

+Similarly, the Cuban Ministry of Health's Institute of Nutrition and Food Safety (INHA) is responsible for regulating imports of consumer-ready foods.
 USDA export certificates are required for bulk grain and meat products, particularly for fresh, frozen, and canned meats.
 Enforcement is carried out mostly at the port of entry, where scrutiny can be intense and at the importer warehouse level.
-Since practically all retail establishments are state controlled enterprises, enforcement at the retail level is minimal.
+Enforcement at the retail level is minimal.